Car insurance when someone dies: no probate needed to cancel it

 If the policy lists two main policyholders, the death of one does not automatically end cover for the other.
 However, you should notify the insurer promptly.
 The surviving policyholder should expect the policy to be restructured – typically, the deceased’s name is removed and the policy continues in the survivor’s name alone, often with a revised premium.
 This is not automatic: contact the insurer to tell them what has happened and let them guide you through the process.

 In either case, the surviving policyholder should not assume that the policy terms and premium remain exactly the same.
-The insurer may requote based on the change in risk profile (for example, if the policy had a multi-car discount that no longer applies).
+The insurer may requote based on the change in risk profile.

 For direct debits associated with insurance premiums, see what happens to direct debits when someone dies.